fritshoogland-yugabyte/pgio/README.md

 - run_update_pct: this option sets the percentage of update statements during ybio.run.
 Selects are performed for the remainder of 100-run_update_pct-run_delete_pct.
 You are responsible for making sure run_update_pct+run_delete_pct does not exceed 100.
 - run_delete_pct: this option sets the percentage of delete statements during ybio.run.
 Selects are performed for the remainder of 100-run_update_pct-run_delete_pct.
 You are responsible for making sure run_update_pct+run_delete_pct does not exceed 100.
 - run_range: the number range for an executed select, update or delete during ybio.run.
 The default value is 1, which means the statements are executed with 'id = <nr>'.
 Setting it > 1 makes the statements be executed with 'id between <nr> and <nr>'.
+- run_time: this is an interval that defines how long the ybio.run procedure should run.
+Being an interval, you can specify something like '1 hour', '60 seconds', etc.

 Because every field has a default value, you only have to specify a field that you want to be different from the default value.
 You have to specify at least one field during an insert statement though.